geffzhang/awesome-semantickernel/README.md

 - [sk-researcher](https://github.com/craigomatic/sk-researcher): Using Semantic Kernel to power a research agent that will work on your behalf to research a topic
 - [worddoc-aiplugin](https://github.com/craigomatic/worddoc-aiplugin) AI Plugin that can be used to create and append to word documents
 - [sk-plugin-sample](https://github.com/Jandev/sk-plugin-sample) Sample project to show how plugins can be used with Semantic Kernel
 - [semantic-kernel-gradio](https://github.com/khcheung/semantic-kernel-gradio/) Using Gradio API for Semantic Kernel - TextEmbeddingGeneration
+- [ServiceStack.AI](https://github.com/ServiceStack/ServiceStack/tree/main/ServiceStack/src/ServiceStack.AI) Speech-to-Text and ChatGPT providers to enable natural language features in .NET

 ## Planners
 sequences of actions that Semantic Kernel can execute to achieve a goal, such as booking a flight or writing some content.